Member Directory: V

 Human faces, which excited him throughout his life, became a major theme of his glass sculptures.
 "Glass has properties that make it close to the quality of the human face.
 Depending on the light which glass transmits or reflects, it changes in the same way emotions changes the human face "- says about his works Yuri Vasilev.

 I study 3DD Art (BA Hons) at UCA Farnham.
-After studying Fashion & Design, Ceramics, Photography, lampworking and kiln-formed glass, achieving awards and winning NIACE Regional Student of the Year Award (North London) 2012 all these disciplines have led me to have the confidence and ambition to undergo a degree.
+Previously I studied Fashion & Design, Ceramics, Photography, lampworking and fused glass.
+I was awarded NIACE Regional Student of the Year Award (North London) 2012.
+All these disciplines have led me to have the confidence and ambition to undergo a degree.

 After graduating in 2008 - B A (Hons) in Art & Design, I later that year started learning about fusing and slumping glass.
 I keep up with new techniques in order to keep my designs up to date with trends.
 This April I decide to take my love for glass and do it full time as a business.
 I have a website www.robinnoel.co.uk